Rathore rebellion (1679–1707): Rajput war

-Aurangzeb personally led an army to Marwar where his advance was stopped at Pushkar by the Rajputs of the Mertia Rathore clan.
-The Mertia Rajputs rallied close to the Pushkar lake near the Boar temple and refused to let the Mughals pass resulting in a conflict.
-The battle raged on for three days, resulting in heavy losses on both sides; dead bodies piled up and on 19 August the Mertia warriors were annihilated.

-After the battle Aurangzeb divided Marwar into different districts and placed his Faujdars to take complete control of the administration.
-Several small bands of Rajputs tried to stop the Mughal encroachments, but they were overpowered by the Imperial army.
-Jadunath Sarkar writes: "as the cloud pours water over the land, so did Aurangzeb pour his barbarians over the land ...
-Jodhpur fell and was pillaged, all the great towns in the plains of Mairta, Didwana and Rohit shared a similar fate.
-The emblems of religion were trampled under foot, the temples thrown down and mosques erected on their sites".
+Prince Akbar was sent with an army to occupy Jodhpur.
+The Rajputs made headstrong and suicidal attacks on the Mughals, but they were unable to stop their advance towards Jodhpur, which was soon occupied by Akbar.

 Aurangzeb's religious persecution enraged Rana Raj Singh of Mewar, who was now ready to take up Ajit Singh's cause, resulting in the alliance between the Rathores and the Sisodias.
 Rana Raj Singh was also opposed to Mughal interference in Rajput politics and detested the Mughals for annexing Mewar's southern and western lands.
 When the Mughals invaded Marwar, Durgadas had sent messengers to Rana Raj Singh, requesting him to provide shelter for Ajit Singh.
 Raj Singh agreed and hid Ajit in the mountainous region of Kelwa.
 Aurangzeb had several reasons to invade Mewar, but giving shelter to Ajit Singh was a major provocation that Aurangzeb could not ignore.
 The Mughal emperor sent several letters to the Rana, but Raj Singh refused to change his decision.